Huawei/server-upgrade/README.md

 With this role, you could:

-- list current driver versions
+- list server upgrade list
-- upgrade driver versions
+- upgrade driver & firmware
-- query upgrade driver task progress
+- Restart OS

 Requirements
 ------------